 Workbook Worksheet Worksheet description name name Main.xls Input This worksheet contains the universal inputs that affect the annualized costs.
 Age This worksheet contains the average age of the infrastructure components.
 Raw Summary This worksheet is used to summarize the annualized costs of all roadway infrastructure components provided in the various other workbooks, in terms of a 2-Lane km roadway.
-Summary This worksheet is used to summarize the deteriorated, adjusted, annualized costs of all roadway infrastructure components per single Lane km roadway.
-Region Worksheets (NL, PE, NS, NB, QC-1, QC- 2, ON-1, ON-2, MB, SK, AB, BC-2, BC-2, TR) These worksheets contain the final reporting format.
-They show the annualized roadway costs per lane km of roadway.
-Bridges.xls Quantities This worksheet contains the values that show the average number of square metres of bridge deck per 2-lane km of roadway.
+Summary This worksheet is used to summarize the deteriorated, adjusted, annualized costs of all roadway infrastructure components per single Lane km D ' roadway.
+Region Warkshaats These worksheets contain the final reporting format.
+WORKSNEELS of ready and annualized roadway costs per lane km (INL, PE, INS, NP, OC, 1, OC) of foadway. $1 \text{ ND}, QC - 1, QC - 2 \text{ ON}{-1} \text{ ON}{-2}$ $\frac{2,000-1,000-2}{MB SK \Delta B}$ BC{-2} BC{-2} TR) Bridges.xls Ouantities This worksheet contains the values that show the 8 average number of square metres of bridge deck per 2- lane km of roadway.
 Unit Costs This worksheet contains the initial construction cost, the maintenance and rehabilitation costs, and the frequency of the maintenance.
 New Costs This worksheet uses the quantities and unit costs to calculate the cost of new bridges per 2-lane km.
-New Costs - Annualized This worksheet contains the new costs calculated in the previous sheet as an annualized value over the analysis period at the discount rate.
-M&R Costs - Annualized This worksheet contains the annualized costs (per 2- lane km) of all the bridge maintenance and rehabilitation activities within the analysis period annualized over the design period.
-All Other Road Infrastructure.xls Unit Costs This worksheet contains the unit costs of the key items representing all other road infrastructure.
-Quantities This worksheet contains information on the quantity of the various items on the different road categories.
-Service Lives This worksheet contains the expected service lives of the other road infrastructure items.
-These represent the age at which these items need to be replaced.
-Allowances This worksheet contains the mark up rate that will be used to account for all other road infrastructure components that are not specifically listed.
+New Costs - This worksheet contains the new costs calculated in Annualized the previous sheet as an annualized value over the analysis period at the discount rate.
+M&R Costs - This worksheet contains the annualized costs (per 2- Annualized lane km) of all the bridge maintenance and rehabilitation activities within the analysis period annualized over the design period.
+All Other Road Unit Costs I his worksheet contains the unit costs of the key items Infrastructure.xis Overtitier This workshoot contains information on the quantity Quantities af the various items on the different read actornaries Service Lives This workshoot contains the avposted service lives of Service Lives the other read infrastructure items.
+These represent the age at which these items need to be replaced Allowances This worksheet contains the mark up rate that will be 1 Mowallees used to account for all other road infrastructure components that are not specifically listed I components that are not specifically listed.

 Table 52.
-Description of Computational Model Files ----------- ----------------------- ----------------------------------
+Description of Com putational Model Files ----------- ------------- -------- ------------------------ --